dk14/wolfram-mega/docs/dsl.md

 Writing transpiler or optimizer macro for Typescript would theoretically allow for transformation.
 However, `outcome1` and `outcome2` can get captured, thus naive analysis `if` constructs won;t work - have to trace the original `dsl.outcome` call, possibly accross imported packages.

-Note, that this form will pass the check:
+Note, that this form will pass the "pay at most once" verification:

 ```ts
 if (outcome1) {